How To Forgive Others?

 Why is it so easy to hold a grudge?

 Being hurt by someone, particularly someone you love and trust, can cause anger, sadness, and confusion.
 If you dwell on hurtful events or situations, grudges filled with resentment and hostility can take root.
-If you allow negative feelings to crowd out positive feelings, you might find yourself swallowed up by bitterness or a sense of injustice.
+If you allow negative feelings to crowd out positive feelings, you might be swallowed up by bitterness or a sense of injustice.

 Some people are naturally more forgiving than others.
 But even if you tend to hold a grudge, almost anyone can learn to be more forgiving.

-How To Forgive And Simply Let It Go?
+How To Forgive And Let It Go?

 What are the effects of holding a grudge?